featbit/featbit-docs/pages/licenses/setup-license-key.md

 # Set up license key

-This article will demonstrate how to set up FeatBit with a license key.
+This guide illustrates the process of setting up FeatBit with a license key.

-# Get workspace Id
+## Obtain Workspace ID

-You will need the workspace Id to request a license key, whether it's a trial license key or a commercial license key.
+Before acquiring a license key, you need the workspace ID.
+Follow these steps:

-1. Make sure your FeatBit is running, we assume the FeatBit UI is available at http://localhost:8081
+1. Make sure your FeatBit is running, and we assume the FeatBit UI is available at http://localhost:8081
-2. Login into FeatBit with your email and password.
-If the default settings are used, you can use the default account:
+2. Log in to FeatBit using your email and password.
+For default settings, use:
    - Username: test@featbit.com
    - Password: 123456

-3. Go to http://localhost:8081/en/workspace, in the **License settings** section, click the **Copy** button
+3. Go to http://localhost:8081/en/workspace, in the **License Settings** section, click the **Copy** button

    ![](./assets/workspaceid.png)

-# Get a free trial license key
+## Get a Free Trial License Key

-For the purpose of evaluating all features of FeatBit, you can generate a free trial license key from [FeatBit Dashboard](https://dashboard.featbit.co/account) by following the steps:
+To evaluate all FeatBit features, generate a free trial license key from the [FeatBit Dashboard](https://dashboard.featbit.co/account):

-- Create an account with your Email or login by Github
+- Create an account using your email or log in via GitHub.
-- Click the **Generate Trial License** button in the **Account** page
+- Click **Generate Trial License** in the **Account** page.

   ![](./assets/request-trial-license1.png)
-- In the modal, input your Company Name and the Workspace Id then click on **OK**
+- In the modal, input your Company Name and the Workspace ID, then click **OK**

   ![](./assets/request-trial-license2.png)
-- Find the license generated in the license table, and click the copy button
+- Locate the generated license in the license table and click Copy.

   ![](./assets/request-trial-license3.png)

-# Get a commercial license key
+## Get a commercial license key

-If a commercial license key is needed, please send an email to [contact@featbit.co](mailto:contact@featbit.co) or join our [Slack Channel](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ), we'll come back to you as soon as possible.
+For a commercial license key, email [contact@featbit.co](mailto:contact@featbit.co) or join our [Slack Channel](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ), and we'll respond promptly.

-# Upload the license key
+## Upload the License Key

-Now go back to http://localhost:8081/en/workspace, in the **License settings** section, put the license key from previous step and click on **Update**.
+Now go back to http://localhost:8081/en/workspace, go to the **License Settings** section, input the license key obtained earlier, and click **Update**.

 ![](./assets/save_license_key.png)

-Onced saved, hover on the Enterprise button, you will be able to view the license details as following
+Once saved, hover over the Enterprise button, you will be able to view the license details as following

 ![](./assets/check-license.png)